thementalgoose/android-about-this-app/README.md

 Jitpack version: [![](https://jitpack.io/v/thementalgoose/android-about-this-app.svg)](https://jitpack.io/#thementalgoose/android-about-this-app)
 </details>

 Version 6.x is a built in Jetpack Compose with a different API, so updating will cause breaking changes.

-- Use the AboutThisAppConfiguration
-Stay on [5.3.2](https://github.com/thementalgoose/android-about-this-app/tree/5.3.2) to continue using the old version
+See option 2 below for migrating to the new Configuration object, or stay on [5.3.2](https://github.com/thementalgoose/android-about-this-app/tree/5.3.2) to continue using the older version

 ## Usage

-Initialise with a config
+This is now written in Jetpack Compose, and therefore can be utilised one of two ways

+#### Option 1: Call the Composable

 ```kotlin